mountain/onecorner/content/en/about.md

 template = "page-en.html"
 +++

-In 2014, this log stopped updating.
+In 2014, this blog stopped updating.
 I wanted to go back online three years ago, but I never managed to do so because of my busy work.
 Finally, I focused and set up the website again; it's now back online.
 Looking at the small articles I wrote more than a decade ago, I find them very amusing.
 However, I like the first post in all of those records, which says:

 > This is a rich and varied world, where people nestle their souls in different places, enacting different stories.
 Is there a broad, transparent, and bright mind that can embrace all of this?